Distance Education Financial Aid

 Use our net price calculator to estimate both the cost of attending Unity Environmental University and the financial aid for which you might qualify.

 To be eligible for financial aid, graduate students must be enrolled in at least one 3-credit course per 8-week term.

-To be eligible for financial aid, undergraduate students must be enrolled in at least one 3-credit course per 5-week term.
+To be eligible for most types of financial aid, undergraduate students must be enrolled in at least one 2-credit course per 5-week term.

 Non-degree Seeking Students